civican/legisinfo/42-1/bills/C-15/bill_text.md

 Subparagraph (f)(iii) of the definition **student** in section 2 of the `Children of Deceased Veterans Education Assistance Act` is replaced by the following:

-the member's or veteran's extent of disability, in respect of the aggregate of all of the member's or veteran's disability assessments under that Act and, if applicable, the `Pension Act`, is equal to or greater than the lowest extent of disability set out in column 2 of Schedule 3 to the `Canadian Forces Members and Veterans Re-establishment and Compensation Act` in respect of **a rate of award of 50 %**. (***étudiant***)
+the member's or veteran's extent of disability, in respect of the aggregate of all of the member's or veteran's disability assessments under that Act and, if applicable, the `Pension Act`, is equal to or greater than the lowest extent of disability set out in column 2 of Schedule 3 to the `Canadian Forces Members and Veterans Re-establishment and Compensation Act` in respect of a rate of award of 50 %. (***étudiant***)

 ##### `Pension Act`